HeardLibrary/digital-scholarship/computer/directories-mac.md

 /b/c/e/file8
 ```

-Note: for simplicity, the names used for the directories are a single letter, but they generally have the same naming rules as the rules for files.
+Note: for simplicity the names used for the directories in this example are a single letter.
+Normally, they would have longer names.
+In general, directories have the same naming rules as files.
 The guidelines given for "safe" file names in the first lesson also apply to directory names.

 **Tech tip: Annoyingly, the Windows operating system separates parts of the path with backslashes (`\`) instead of forward slashes.
-Otherwise, the way of specifying a path in Windows is the same as in the Unix system that Mac use.**
+Otherwise, the way of specifying a path in Windows is the same as in the Unix system that Macs use.**

 ## Special directories on Macs

 In the first lesson, we saw that several special folders in a Mac (Documents, Downloads, Pictures, etc.) were duplicated for each user of the computer.
-These special folders (a.k.a. directories) are kept sorted out by placing them in what is known as the *home directory* for the user.
+These special folders (a.k.a. directories) are kept sorted by placing them in what is known as the *home directory* for the user.
 When a user logs onto the computer, the operating system takes note of which user home directory is appropriate, and uses that home directory as the basis of reference for the other special folders (Documents, Downloads, etc.).

 Because of the special status of the home folder, it has a special abbreviation in Linux: a tilde (`~`).
 In the diagram above, the full path of `file6` would be: